Perficient: Global expansion

 Perficient has been expanded into multiple regions such as the North America, Latin America, Europe, and Asia with more than forty office locations around the globe.
 The company has acquired firms across the globe to widen their presence.
 With their expansion in Colombia, Perficient increased their global capabilities and now has offices in Argentina, Chile, Colombia, and Uruguay.
 Perficient has offices in five major cities in India: Bangalore, Chennai, Hyderabad, Nagpur and Pune.
 Perficient also has European offices in Serbia, Romania, and the United Kingdom.

+Rebranding

+Perficient refreshed its brand and logo in March 2026 as part of a strategic move to position itself as a global, AI‑native consulting and technology services firm, explicitly targeting the emerging AI‑first marketplace.